 One in every five children suffers from head lice infestation at least once in their childhood.
 Head lice spread from head to head contact so your child can easily get them while playing with another child who has head lice.
 It can transfer from adults while they are cuddling your baby or hugging your child.

 Remember, head lice do not spread from infested bedding, clothing, hats, or towels.
 So, there is no need to sterilize these things.

 There are different ways to get rid of head lice.
 Anti-lice shampoos and oils are available that you can use on your child to get rid of the lice and the eggs too.
-You can also use a lice-comb; make sure you do it on a regular basis till all lice and eggs are removed from your child’s hair and head.
+You can also use a lice comb; make sure you do it regularly till all lice and eggs are removed from your child’s hair and head.
 If your child is already infested with head lice, a combination of both will give the desired results.

-Lice medicines that you can apply on your child’s hair and scalp are also available.
+Lice medicines that you can apply to your child’s hair and scalp are also available.